ODS - ozone-depleting substances

 When should the reports be submitted?

-Reports for 2024 must be submitted by 31 March 2025 via the Business Data Repository (BDR) – an online reporting system managed by the European Environment Agency, available at https://bdr.eionet.europa.eu/.
+Reports for 2024 must be submitted by 31 March 2025 via the Business Data Repository (BDR) system, an online reporting system managed by the European Environment Agency, available at https://bdr.eionet.europa.eu/.

-To submit a report, you must first register with the ODS Licensing System, available at https://ods-licensing.ec.europa.eu.
+In order to submit a report, you must first register with the Ozone Depleting Substances Licensing System (ODS Licensing System), available at https://ods-licensing.ec.europa.eu

 More information about registering with the ODS Licensing System is available at the links below: